PikeMcGillLab/predictLesions/README.txt

 	o	FLIRT v6.0
 -	In order to produce the predicted lesion masks and generate a final report, the files are assumed to follow the file tree.

+*Note: As new patients are treated as part of the study, their files will have to be added to predictLesion.command in the subfuction getFiles

 Functions:
 -	extractNiftiZipInput2(cmd, zipfile, RigidTransformFile, outFile)